ooples/pine_script_docs/source/essential/Tables.rst

 Creating tables
 ---------------

 When creating a table using `table.new() <https://www.tradingview.com/pine-script-reference/v4/#fun_table{dot}new>`__, three parameters are mandatory: the table's position and its number of columns and rows.
-Five other parameters are optional: the background color, the color and width of the table's outer frame, and the color and width of the borders around all cells, excluding the outer frame.
+Five other parameters are optional: the table's background color, the color and width of the table's outer frame, and the color and width of the borders around all cells, excluding the outer frame.
 All table attributes except its number of columns and rows can be modified using setter functions:
 `table.set_position() <https://www.tradingview.com/pine-script-reference/v4/#fun_table{dot}set_position>`__,
 `table.set_bgcolor() <https://www.tradingview.com/pine-script-reference/v4/#fun_table{dot}set_bgcolor>`__,
 `table.set_frame_color() <https://www.tradingview.com/pine-script-reference/v4/#fun_table{dot}set_frame_color>`__,